atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/relative-vs-absolute-change.md

 Absolute changes work the other way:

 * Absolute changes on small numbers can look small even if their relative changes are large.
-I earned $40 on my investment.
+To allude to the example used earlier, I earned $40 on my investment.
 * Absolute changes on big numbers can look big even if their relative changes are small.
-The deficit has increased by 1 trillion dollars.
+The deficit has increased by $1 trillion.

 ## When to use Relative vs Absolute change

 ### Use Both

-When choosing between reporting a relative change or absolute change, take a second and think if you choosing the type of change that best represents what is actually happening or are you selecting the more sensational number.
+When choosing between reporting a relative change or absolute change, take a second to think about whether you are choosing the type of change that best represents what is actually happening.
+Or, are you simply selecting the more sensational number?
 The best practice is to provide both numbers.
 Personally, I recommend putting the less sensational number first so people have context and are not distrusting when you reveal the less significant number.

 ### Context Matters

 When numbers change, we want to know the reason.
 Sometimes the context completely changes the story.
 If home prices increased by 20% over the past ten years we might be concerned about this trend.
-However if you factor in inflation which was also increased by 20% over the past ten years, then the relative value of homes have stayed constant.
-Even if the change in home price was put in absolute terms, there was no actual change in the value of the home.
+However, if you factor in inflation which also increased by 20% over the past ten years, then the relative value of homes has stayed constant.
+Even if the change in home prices was put in absolute terms, there was no actual change in the value of the homes.
 For any chart focused on tracking a monetary value over a time period, you will always need to adjust for inflation.

 ### Compare

-To get a clearer idea if an absolute or relative change is significant compare it to other changes that are related to it.
-For example, if sharks kill 16 people per year and this year they killed 20, that is a 25% increase of sharks killing people.
-If you compare this to heart disease killing approximately 600,000 people per year, the total number and the relative change of shark related deaths don’t sound so significant.
-Even if heart disease declined 25% in the same year, it should still helps us better understand the lack of significance to shark related deaths.
+To get a clearer idea of whether an absolute or relative change is significant, compare it to other changes that are related to it.
+For example, if sharks kill 16 people per year, and this year they killed 20, that is a 25% increase of sharks killing people.
+If you compare this to heart disease killing approximately 600,000 people per year, the total number and the relative change of shark-related deaths don’t sound so significant.
+Even if heart disease declined 25% in the same year, it should still help us better understand the lack of significance to shark-related deaths.

 ## Interpreting Relative vs Absolute change